 The crucial role of Oman, a sultanate located at the southeastern tip of the Arabian Peninsula, is becoming apparent as the dust settles on the recent Iranian nuclear deal.
-Oman is adept at balancing relationships in a notoriously fractious region and remains a friend to Iran, Gulf Arab neighbours, and Western allies.
+Oman is adept at balancing relationships in a notoriously fractious region and remains a friend to Iran, Gulf Arab neighbors, and Western allies.
 Now the sultanate is hoping to leverage its diplomatic relationships and strategic geographical position to encourage trade and investment, and plug a yawning budget deficit.

 There is a degree of urgency to the sultanate’s actions.
 Hit by falling oil prices, Oman’s budget deficit is estimated to have grown to almost 19% of GDP in 2015.
 This year’s deficit is expected to be nearly as large.
 There is concern that there will not be enough money in the coffers to meet next year’s budgetary outlays.
 Current spending has risen since the Arab Spring protests of 2011/12 saw increases in standard wages and populist spending.

 One of the drivers of youth-led protests has been corruption, an issue that the sultanate has done much to tackle; however, it remains a problem.
 Oman’s ability to improve its reputation and “ease of doing business” standing will be key to attracting foreign investment.